Google Pixel 5A vs. Pixel 4A vs. Pixel 3A: How the new phone compares to the old ones

 Google on Tuesday took the wraps off the Pixel 5A.
 It's the latest member of its budget-conscious A line of phones, which includes both the Pixel 4A and Pixel 3A.
-The Pixel 5A is available for preorders today on Google's online store in the US and Japan.
-It will launch in those two countries on Aug.
+The Pixel 5A is available for preorders today on Google's online store in the US and Japan ahead of a launch in those two countries on Aug.
 26. The unlocked phone works on all major carrier networks in the US and Japan.
 In the US, the 5A will also be available through Google Fi.

 Like all phones in Google's A series, the 5A is a stripped-down version of last year's flagship, which in this case is the Pixel 5.
 The Pixel 5A has a 6.34-inch OLED screen with a holepunch camera in the upper left corner.
 Under the hood, there's a midrange Snapdragon 765G chipset (the G stands for gaming) as well as the Titan M security chip, which debuted in 2018's Pixel 3.
 Google said the chip protects important data including your texts, photos and personal information.
 Flip the 5A around, and you'll find a 16-megapixel ultrawide camera and 12-megapixel main camera.